Think a tomato trellis is only for tomatoes? These structures can also be used to support pole beans, cucumbers, and other vining plants.

 I planted all four beds in this way.

-In another bed, I planted lettuce, garlic, onions and basil.
+In the second bed, I planted lettuce, garlic, onions and basil.

-And the fourth was planted with peas, strawberries, carrots, beets, peppers and corn.
+Summer vegetables are the best, so the fourth bed was planted with peas, strawberries, carrots, beets, peppers and corn.

 This spring I replanted some new tomatoes and added artichokes and more herbs.
 I also am going to add squash and more lettuce.